giqbal/be-ft-nc-news/README.md

 # Northcoders News

-Northcoders News is a reddit style news app for Northcoder internal news.
+Northcoders News is a reddit style back-end API for news app for Northcoder internal news.
 Articles and comments can be posted by users.
 App users can also upvote or downvote articles and comments.

 ## Prerequisites

-Ensure you have NodeJS and MongoDB installed on your machine
+Ensure you have at least NodeJS v10.1.0 and MongoDB v3.6.5 installed on your machine.
+JavaScript code has been written to ES6 standard.

 ## Installing